teticio/lambda-scraper/README.md

 ## Authentication

 Currently, the `proxy` Lambda function URL is configured to be publicly accessible, although the hash in the URL serves as a "key".
 The underlying `proxy-<i>` Lambda function URLs can only be accessed directly by signing the request with the appropriate AWS credentials.
-If you prefer to cycle through the underlying proxy URLs explicitly and avoid going through two Lambda functions per request, examples of how to sign the request are provided in the `proxy.js` and `test_with_iam.py`.
+If you prefer to cycle through the underlying proxy URLs explicitly and avoid going through two Lambda functions per request, examples of how to sign the request are provided in `proxy.js` and `test_with_iam.py`.
 The list of underlying proxy URLs created by Terraform can be found in `lambda/proxy-urls.json`.

 ```bash
 pip install -r requirements.txt